Reserve your access to premier fishing space along the banks of the Salmon River at the Douglaston Salmon Run.

 The largest and most abundant fish in the Salmon River.
 Well known for its tenacity and unstoppable runs, it's no wonder that the king salmon demands so much attention as a sports fish.

 Coho salmon are generally smaller and range in size from 3 to 10 lbs., averaging around 8 lbs.
 The world record Coho salmon, caught in the Salmon River, weighed 33 lbs.
 4 oz.

-The Salmon River offers the opportunity to fish for two strains of steelhead, the Washington strain and the Skamania strain.
-The Washington, or winter run, begin entering the Salmon River in late October and continue through Spring.
+Winter run, steelhead begin entering the Salmon River in late October and continue through Spring.
 They feed aggressively on the abundant salmon eggs in the Fall, thus making it a very good time to go steelhead fishing.
 Fish that entered the river in the fall will hold over in the deeper pools of the river throughout the winter.
-Warming periods during the winter may bring new fish into the river.
 Spawning usually takes place during mid-March and through early April.

 Brown trout enter the river from mid-September to mid-November.
 Brown trout are also on a spawning run, but will feed heavily on salmon eggs.
 It can be difficult to target brown trout, but one option is fishing downstream from actively spawning salmon with egg sacs and egg imitating flies and plastics.
 Brown trout range from 2 to 20 lbs.

 Easily distinguished from their Pacific counterparts by a white mouth and gum line, Atlantic salmon populations are on the rise due to restocking efforts by the NYSDEC and other groups.